homeomorfismo/STAT409Project/Reports/FinalReport/finalReport.typ

 #pagebreak()

-= Data Description and Data Analysis <dataDescription>
+= Data Description and Exploratory Data Analysis <dataDescription>

 In this section, we describe the data that was provided by the client and the observations that we made during the data analysis.